stevej2608/dash-redux/README.md

     pip install dash-redux

-In the *ReduxStore* component, input is derived from any number automatically generated surrogate stores.
-The stores are presented to the application for update via callbacks.
+In the *ReduxStore* component, **state** is derived from any number automatically generated surrogate stores.
+The surrogate stores are presented to the application for update via callbacks.
-When a callback completes, the updated surrogate store is copied to a master store.
-This mechanism acts as an data multiplexor feeding Dash UI events into an immutable **single source of truth** that can then be used to trigger additional activity in the UI.
+When a callback completes, the updated surrogate is copied to a master store.
+This mechanism acts as a data multiplexor feeding application state changes from Dash UI events into an immutable **single source of truth** that can then be used to trigger additional activity in the UI.